 Scope: Manage follow-up and compliance actions required under relevant environmental regulations and permits.
 Liaise with regulators and stakeholders on matters related to the Project commitments made through the environmental and public engagement processes.
 Manage outstanding environmental permits and associated environmental studies, monitoring, and compliance processes.
 Monthly Highlights: Reviewed the Design-Builder's monthly and weekly environmental reports.
-Assisted the Design-Builder in acquiring a City of Richmond tree removal permit.
+Participated in a subcontractor environmental management audit with the Design-Builder.
 Reviewed the surface water quality monitoring data from the Design-Builder and the Independent Environmental Monitor (IEM).
+Held initial permit and Project closeout conditions meeting with the Design-Builder.
 Three Month Lookahead: Continue to monitor and support archaeological spot-monitoring events.
 Review the upcoming annual Construction Environmental Management Plan update with the Design-Builder.
-Review permit and Project closeout conditions with the Design-Builder.
+Continue to review permit and Project closeout conditions with the Design-Builder.
+Discuss permit closeout conditions with regulators.
 Review the IEM's annual report.
 Continue to monitor and review the effectiveness of the recycled concrete aggregate material mitigation.
 Continue to monitor and provide input to the Design-Builder on rain and water management.